 Once you have a Google account, log in and set up the following:

 - Google Analytics: Helps you track blog traffic.
-(Note: install the tracking code in your WordPress SEO by Yoast plugin settings.)
+(Note: install the tracking code in your Yoast SEO plugin settings.)

 - Webmaster Tools: Makes sure your website is up and running.
-(Note: install the tracking code in your WordPress SEO by Yoast plugin settings.)
+(Note: install the tracking code in your Yoast SEO plugin settings.)

 - Feedburner: Allows your visitors to subscribe to your posts by RSS or email.
 Also helps you keep track of your subscriber numbers.